quoctrung163/efi-dellvostro3568/README.md

 - Install HeliPort for using wifi

 - To fix microphone, let install JackFix and add it to startup program:

+  - Step1: Download CodecCommander.zip (Extract it)

+  - Step2: Download Jackfix

+  - Step3: In folder CodecComammder, it will have CodecCommander.kext and hda-verb, so move hda-verb to /usr/bin
+  ex: mv ~/Downloads/hda-verb /usr/bin

+  - Step4: double click jackfix to fix and add it to startup program.

   https://www.elitemacx86.com/threads/fix-audio-distortion-when-using-headphones-on-laptops.185/